Pontiac Grand Prix: 1975

 A revised grille with fewer vertical bars and revised taillight lenses marked the 1975 Grand Prix.
 Changes included the addition of GM's High Energy electronic ignition and a catalytic converter that mandated the use of unleaded gasoline.
 Radial tires became standard on all models.

 A new luxury LJ model was added as the new top model.
 The base Model J remained available, as well as the SJ.
 The LJ included pinstriping and a velour interior trim.
 Speedometers were revised with numerals now topping at 100 mph rather than the 120 or 140 mph readings found in previous years and speed readings in kilometers were added.

 The addition of the catalytic converter spelled the end of dual exhaust for 1975 and detuning of engines.
 The 400 cid V8 (standard on J and LJ models) dropped from 230 to 180 hp while the 455 cid (standard on SJ, optional on J and LJ) was detuned from 250 to 200 hp.
-New for 1975 was a more economical 170 hp 400 cid with two-barrel carburetor, which was available as a no-cost option on J and LJ models.
+New for 1975 was a more economical 170 hp, 400 cid V8 with a two-barrel carburetor, available as a no-cost option on J and LJ models.

-Sales dropped to 86,582 units thanks to an aging design, continued recession resulting from the 1973-74 energy crisis, substantially higher prices for all 1975-model cars due to that year's safety and emission control regulations, and intense competition from Ford's Cougar and Elite, and Chrysler Corporation's two new entries in this class including the Chrysler Cordoba and Dodge Charger SE.
+Sales dropped to 86,582 units thanks to an aging design, continued recession resulting from the 1973-1974 energy crisis, substantially higher prices for all 1975-model cars due to that year's safety and emission control regulations, and intense competition from Ford's Cougar and Elite, and Chrysler Corporation's two new entries in this class including the Chrysler Cordoba and Dodge Charger SE.

 The model mix was 64,581 base J models, 7,146 SJs, and 14,855 of the new LJ.